Llorx/custom-require/README.md

 With this module you can receive a callback for any non-native dependecies an specific module loads, including the dependencies of his dependencies, and so on.

+To check for module and dependencies modifications, see https://github.com/Llorx/watcher-require

 ## Installation

 `npm install custom-require`